mbarbin/crs/doc/docs/reference/crs-actions-config/README.md

 crs tools config validate .github/crs-config.json
 ```

-### Validation Examples
+#### Validation Examples

-#### Valid Minimal Configuration

-At the moment all fields in the config are optional, so an empty json object is a minimal valid configuration:
+**Valid Minimal Configuration** - At the moment all fields in the config are optional, so an empty json object is a minimal valid configuration:

 <!-- $MDX file=valid-minimal.json -->
 ```json